 Management has the ultimate responsibility for the appropriateness of the accounting policies used by the Authority.
-During the current year, the Authority implemented Governmental Accounting Standards Board (GASB) Statement No. 87.
 In addition, there are several new accounting standards which will be required to be implemented in the coming years.
 These are discussed later in this document.